tgvaughan/feast/README.md

 the flexibility of BEAST and to empower users to set up a broader range of analyses without needing to write additional Java code.

-That is, you won't find new models here, but you will find different ways to combine existing models and make certain tasks easier.
+You won't find new models here, but you will find different ways to combine existing models and make certain tasks easier.

 [![Build Status](https://travis-ci.org/tgvaughan/feast.svg?branch=master)](https://travis-ci.org/tgvaughan/feast)